sun-jiao/Osmunda/README.md

 The data file in a large areas is not necessarily larger than ones in small areas, it is also infected by the local population, density of human settlements, and economic development.
 It is also related to the availability of Open Street Map services.
 For example, Guangdong is a populated and developed province and it has 73M of data, while the sparsely populated Xinjiang and Tibet only have 17M and 18M of data (all in pbf format).
 Please arrange your application according to the actual size of the data.
 If there is no available data, you can go to overpass-api https://overpass-api.de/api/map?bbox=min_longitude,min_latitude,max_longitude,max_latitude.

 You can also choose whether to import relation data and way data according to the needs of your application.
-For the specific code, see [Data import](#Data import)
+For the specific code, see [Import](#Import)

-## commitFrequency (commit frequency)
+## commitFrequency

 Since the read operation occurs in the Osmosis instead of *Osmunda*, the OsmosisReader class in *Osmunda* is only called after the Osmosis reads an element.
 The `process()` function cannot be included in the same transaction.